Dave Hunt (Oregon politician): Early years

 Dave Hunt was born in Port Angeles, Washington to Karin and Harley Hunt on November 10, 1967.
 He attended Sheldon High School in Eugene, Oregon and New York City's Columbia University where he majored in political science.

 Following college he worked for 10 years as a staff member for three members of Congress: Louise Slaughter, Brian Baird, and Darlene Hooley.

 By profession, Hunt served from 2001-13 as Executive Director of the Columbia River Channel Coalition and the Association of Pacific Ports.
 In 2013, he was named President and CEO of the Pacific Northwest Defense Coalition, an association of over 200 defense and security businesses across the Northwest.
-He currently serves as President & CEO of Columbia Public Affairs.
+He served as President & CEO of Columbia Public Affairs.
+He currently serves as Executive Director of the National Alliance on Mental Illness (NAMI) Clackamas.

-Hunt married Tonia in 1992 and they have two children: Andrew (born in 1995) and Emily (born in 1999).
+Hunt has two children: Andrew (born in 1995) and Emily (born in 1999).

 Political career

 In 1999, Hunt was elected to the Oregon City School Board, and served there until 2003.
 He also served a two-year term (2002–03) as the youngest-ever National President of American Baptist Churches USA, an organization with over 5,000 churches and 1.3 million members.
 He also previously served on the Clackamas County Committee for Citizen Involvement.

-Hunt represented the people of northern Clackamas County, which includes the communities of Gladstone, Oak Grove, Jennings Lodge, Johnson City, and North Clackamas.
+In 2002, Hunt was elected to the Oregon House of Representatives to represent the people of northern Clackamas County, which includes the communities of Gladstone, Oak Grove, Jennings Lodge, Johnson City, and North Clackamas.

 In November 2008, Hunt was re-elected to a fourth term in the Oregon House and was subsequently elected to the position of Speaker of the Oregon House for the 2009–2011 legislative session.
 In November 2010, Hunt was re-elected to a fifth term in the Oregon House and was subsequently elected as House Democratic Leader.

 He chaired the House Transportation and Economic Development Committee as well as the House Rules Committee and served on the House Transportation, Veterans Affairs, Agriculture and Natural Resources, Trade and Economic Development, Head Start, Campaign Finance Reform, and Elections, Ethics and Rules committees.
 His support and advocacy in animal-related measures saw him labeled as a 2011 "Top Dog" by the Oregon Humane Society.